platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

 ### Revert to the last commit

-The following source operation will revert the last commit pushed to the Git repository.
+The following Source Operation will revert the last commit pushed to the Git repository.
 This can be useful if you did not properly test the changes of another operation, and you need to quickly revert to the previous state.

 In your  `.platform.app.yaml` file, define a Source Operation to revert the last commit: